waggle-sensor/edge-scheduler/docs/sesctl/tutorial_submitjob.md

-# Tutorial: Submit A Job
+# Tutorial: submit a job
 In this tutorial, we will submit a job to the scheduler.

 ## Submit an existing job